zAmya Theater Project proudly presents

 About the Play

-Living in America: The Waiting List is Full moves from sharp comedy to searing truth.
-The production opens with a prologue on the phrase “the waiting list,” setting a tone that invites audiences in with humor before leading them into deeper realities.
-Through movement-driven tableaux, the ensemble traces U.S. housing policy from the 1930s to the present—redlining, underfunding, displacement, and encampments—revealing how decades of decisions have shaped today’s housing crisis.
-Woven throughout are intimate first-hand accounts that make the impact visible: growing up in “the projects,” navigating broken case management systems, and finding resilience within communities too often overlooked.
+The ensemble traces U.S. housing policy from the 1930s to the present—redlining, underfunding, displacement, and encampments—revealing how decades of decisions have shaped today’s housing crisis.
+Woven throughout are intimate first-hand accounts that make the impact visible: growing up in "the projects," navigating broken case management systems, and finding resilience within communities too often overlooked.

 “We dream of housing that is for people, not profit—grounded in equity and racial justice,” the ensemble declares.